Choosing Child Care

 - How much can you afford to spend on child care?

 Day care centers charge differently for different age groups and number of children.
-Depending on your locale and the number of children in your home, au pairs may be the most cost effective child care available.
+Depending on your locale and the number of children in your home, the cost of in-home care may be the most effective child care available.

 - Do you have an extra bedroom that would enable privacy for both you and a live-in carer?